nixsh5/nixsh5/README.md

 # 💫 About Me:
-🔭 I’m currently working on DateShate.<br>👯 I’m looking to collaborate on building Android apps and modern websites with React.<br>🤝 I’m looking for help with learning more about backend development and building awesome server-side applications.<br>🌱 I’m currently learning MERN stack.<br>💬 Ask me about who is faster Lewis Hamilton or my code.<br>⚡ Fun fact: Solving Rubik's Cubes?
+👯 I’m looking to collaborate on building Android apps and modern websites with React.<br>🤝 I’m looking for help with learning more about backend development and building awesome server-side applications.<br>🌱 I’m currently learning MERN stack.<br>💬 Ask me about who is faster Lewis Hamilton or my code.<br>⚡ Fun fact: Solving Rubik's Cubes?
 I can solve over 15 different types of cubes and puzzles!

 ## 🌐 Socials: